RafalWilinski/serverless-develop/README.md

     buildPath: build    # Packages files from `build` directory
     sourcePath: src     # Points to source files directory
     changeInterval: 0.2 # Specifies max amount of seconds between deployments
+    verbose: true       # Adds much more information what happens under the hood
 ```

 ## How does it work?